hodyroff/scs-training/Virtualization/Support.md

 * There is no way to recover a lost secret key, so you might lose ssh access to your VMs
     - Most cloud images do not allow a console login by default
         * OpenStack offers a novnc console for VMs that you can use for emergency access if you configured your VM to allow local password authenticated logins

+#### Troubleshooting boot issues (self-support)
+* When a created VM does not become accessible, this can be debugged in a number of ways
+    - Most Linux images are configured to write the boot log to the serial console.
+This is captured by OpenStack and can be accessed via horizon or via `openstack console log show`
+    - Most Linux and Windows images create output to a virtual VGA graphics card.
+This can be accessed via horizon or by pointing a web browser to the URL given by `openstack console url show`.
+Many images also allow input this way, so you could log in if local console logins are allowed.
+* If you have created your own image, you may be able to observe trouble from the bootloader to locate and load the operating system.
+    - This does not typically happen on generic images provided by the provider
+* You may see trouble with your root filesystem which may have suffered corruption on a crash
+    - This can be recovered by attaching the volume to another VM and using filesystem recovery tools
+    - For local storage, you can boot with a rescue image (`openstack server rescue`)
+* Your volume may be read-only and reject WRITE requests
+    - This is due to locks held when ceph went down and needs support from the cloud provider; it is described above in the Maintenance section
+* Your VM might have booted perfectly and you just fail to reach it via the network
+    - Double check network settings:
+        * Do you have a floating IP assigned or another VM attached to the same router to access it?
+        * Is the service (ssh) running and the port allowed in firewall and security group rules?
+* You may reach it via ssh, but it rejects your login
+    - Did you inject the right public ssh key?
+        * `openstack server show` and horizon can show you which ssh key was specified for injection upon VM creation
+        * If the metadata service was broken on first VM boot, the ssh key might not have been injected.
+Throw away the VM and recreate it then (assuming that no valuable data is held on a local root volume)
+    - Did you specify the right private ssh key when connecting?
+        * Use `ssh -v` to get more debug output ...
+        * Beware that ssh-agents may offer added keys ahead of the one you just specified. (`SSH_AUTH_SOCK ssh -i ~/.ssh/privkey.pem logname@host` helps then).
+    - Note that username/password authentication via ssh is not normally enabled in cloud VMs due to security considerations

+#### Snapshots and backups
+* Definitions
+    - A snapshot is a point-in-time state of a storage device.
+    - A backup is a copy of a storage devices.
+* Snapshots:
+    - Are typically created within the same storage backend
+    - This allows for quick and cheap creation, using copy-on-write
+        * Beware that the state of a read-write mounted volume is not necessarily consistent (`sync` helps) due to dirty caches
+    - Are useful to protect against user errors or failed application changes etc.
+    - The cost of snapshots increase as they age (as they diverge more)
+* Backups:
+    - Should be stored on a different storage backend, thus also providing protection against storage backend breakage
+    - Are typically slow to create as full copies are created
+    - Snapshots can be backed up (by creating a temporary volume)
+        * For read-write mounted volumes, this is the only way to have a backup that at least comes close to a consistent filesystem
+    - OpenStack even offers incremental backups, only saving the block-level changes since the last backup

 ### IaC tooling
 * Cloud-natives do not create VMs via the (horizon or skyline) web interface and then login to VMs to do manual configuration